Mycrobites/quiz_backend/README.md

 ### Added CI Workflow (Testing Runserver)

-Follow the below instruction to correctly setup and run the project.
+Follow the below instruction to correctly setup and run the project successfully.

 ## Pre-requisites